Actions

 He just hugged his knees tighter without responding.

-Why would he?
+Why should he?

-This was Blade for aeons sake!
-He didn't know why he suddenly seemed to care, but that didn't change the fact they used to be enemies not to long ago.
+He didn't know why he suddenly seemed to care, but that didn't change the fact that they used to be enemies not to long ago.

 Yes, they had been on better terms recently, even had a routine of sparring whenever the Stelleron Hunters came over, but that didn't mean Dan Heng trusted him.